ansdyi/mobile_laboratory_medical_registration/README.md

 # laboratory_medical_registration
-using JavaScript react-native for script &amp; google Firebase for database
+this apk called Medical Laboratory by Anisa Damayanti, S.Kom. the complete code of the first final exam project that i made for 6th grade in univ using JavaScript react-native for script & google Firebase for database